Edwards caps Wolves' 113-106 win vs. Rockets with two explosive dunks

 But Edwards' legs were working just fine when the Wolves needed it most.

-Edwards struggled to shoot all night, but he exploded for two dunks late to cap a 113-106 victory over the red-hot Rockets, who had won 11 of 12 coming into the night.
+Edwards struggled to shoot all night, but he exploded for two dunks late to cap a 113-106 win over the red-hot Rockets, who had won 11 of 12 coming into the night.

 For the rest of the night, his teammates picked him up.